Frequently Asked Questions

 Asbestos Abatement at MLK Jr. Memorial Library's former Business, Science and Technology Room

-The Business, Science and Technology Division (Room 107) will be converted into a Digital Commons, which will house 70 public access computers and other technology.
-As part of the renovation, asbestos abatement will take place in the BST room.
+The Business, Science and Technology Division (Room 107) has been converted into a Digital Commons, which houses 70 public access computers and other technology.
+As part of the renovation, asbestos abatement took place in the BST room.
 Here are some frequently asked questions about the library.

 Northeast Library Renovations